Do I Need To Do The Safer Drivers Course

 A few of the things that you will learn about during this course include speed management, gap selection when turning, hazard/road awareness, safe following distances, how to brake properly in emergencies, and other such situations and topics that may not often be discussed by your parent, guardian or supervising driver while you are learning to drive.

 You Can Get Between 20-40 Hours Log Book Credit If You’ve Completed 50 Driving Hours

 You can get bonus hours for completing the Safer Drivers Course.
 Combined, the classroom and in-car instruction, count for 20 hours of credit towards your logbook completion.

 In addition, if you opt for 10 more hours of in-car instruction from LTrent Driving School, you can earn additional “3-for-1” hours, and get 20 more bonus credit hours.

 That means that with the Safer Drivers Course and 10 hours of in-car instruction, you will only need 80 hours of supervised in-car driving to get your P1 licence as a learner driver.

 Note that you cannot exceed more than 40 hours of additional credit from both the Safer Drivers Course and professional in-car instruction.

 Interested In The Safer Drivers Course?
 Get In Touch With Us Now!

-If you are interested in taking the Safer Drivers Course in NSW or VIC, LTrent Driving School is here to help.
+If you are interested in taking the Safer Drivers Course in NSW, LTrent Driving School is here to help.
 We’re certified to provide this course, which will teach you more about good driving behaviour, and provide you with 20 hours of additional logbook credit.